andrewgremlich/ai-freelance/SCRIPT.md

 ### Presentation

 Here is a QR code for the blog of this presentation.
 In my blog I included the referenences I used in this project.
+You can follow my blog or find my socials there!

 ### Finale